-Unit Course/ Unit Title Credits/ Lectures Ι Unit I: Protein and Lipids 1/15L Protein: Primary structure elucidation, secondary structure structures eg. Keratin, Collagen, tertiary structure and the underlying interactions/ forces, quaternary structure (example: haemoglobin), protein folding, domains and motifs, cytoskeletal and extracellular proteins.
-Lipids: structure, nomenclature, classification and properties of lipids, lipid assembly, model membranes, formation of liposomes and drug targeting. Π Unit II: Carbohydrates, Vitamins, Minerals 1/15L Carbohydrate: Classification and stereochemistry, structure, properties and biological roles of storage and structural polysaccharides such as, starch, glycogen cellulose, pectin, hemicelluloses, chitin, mucopolysaccharides.
+Unit Course/ Unit Title Credits/ Lectures I Unit I: Protein and Lipids 1/15L Protein: Amino acid single letter codes, isoelectric point, primary structure elucidation, Ramachandran plot, secondary (alpha helix, helical wheel, beta sheets, beta turns) and super secondary structures.
+Tertiary structure and the underlying interactions/ forces, quaternary structure, domains and motifs.
+Examples of proteins - Keratin, Collagen, Haemoglobin.
+Lipids: structure, nomenclature, classification and properties of lipids, lipid assembly, model membranes, formation of liposomes and drug targeting.
+II Unit II: Carbohydrates, Vitamins, Minerals 1/ 15L Carbohydrate: Classification and stereochemistry, structure, properties and biological roles of storage and structural polysaccharides such as, starch, glycogen cellulose, pectin, hemicelluloses, chitin, mucopolysaccharides.
 Structure and role of N and O- linked glycoproteins and proteoglycans.
 Vitamins: Structure and biological roles of water soluble and lipid soluble vitamins, vitaminosis and deficiency.
 Minerals: Structure and biological roles of bulk and trace elements.
 III Unit III: Enzymology 1/ 15L Enzyme: enzyme and enzyme substrate interactions, enzyme kinetics, chemical modification, and identification of active site amino acids, mechanism of enzyme catalysis with reference to chymotrypsin, lysozymes, metalloenzymes and the role of metals in catalysis with reference to carboxypeptidase.
 Regulation of enzyme activity: theory of allostery with reference to AT case, Isozymes with reference to LDH: Coenzymes and their roles, types of enzyme inhibitors and activators and their kinetics, ribozymes and abzymes.
 IV Unit IV: Photosynthesis, Mitochondrial & Chloroplast Electron Transport Chain 1/ 15L Photosynthesis & Chloroplast ETC: Significance of photosynthesis.
 The structure, chemical composition, function, and origin of Chloroplasts.
 Absorption of light, Photosynthesis pigments, Light energetics, Light harvesting complexes, Light and dark phase reaction mechanisms, Photorespiration.
-CO2 fixation by
+CO2 fixation by C3, C4 and CAM pathways.

-C3, C4 and CAM pathways.
 Mitochondrial ETC: structure and function of mitochondrial ETC proteins and mechanism of oxidative phosphorylation, F0 F1 ATPase, theories of ATP synthesis.

 - 1. Estimation of sugar by DNSA method from a biological source. - 2.
 Enzyme kinetics, effects of pH, temperature, time and substrate concentration, determination of Km and Vmax using phosphatase/Amylase. - 3.
 Estimation of protein by Folin Lowry and Biuret methods.
 Compare sensitivity by using Folin Lowry method, Biuret method and UV absorbance at 280nm. - 4.
 Lipid extraction and estimation by Bligh and Dyer method, separation of lipids by TLC and analysis by JustTLC software. - 5.
 Estimation of ascorbic acid from vegetable source by colorimetric method. - 6.
-Polyacrylamide Gel Electrophoresis (PAGE) A. Staining techniques for molecular weight determination: Coomassie and Silver staining.
-B. Determination of effect of acrylamide concentration on the mobility of proteins - 7.
-Activity staining of enzymes using Native PAGE. - 8.
-Separation of plant pigments by column chromatography. - 9.
-Separation of amino acids by paper chromatography.
+Separation of amino acids by paper chromatography. - 7.
+Polyacrylamide Gel Electrophoresis (PAGE) - A. Staining techniques for molecular weight determination: Coomassie and Silver staining. - B. Determination of effect of acrylamide concentration on the mobility of proteins - 8.
+Activity staining of enzymes using Native PAGE. - 9.
+Separation of plant pigments by column chromatography.